DETAILED ACTION

 wherein the sales sub-module automatically receives one or more external inputs from each of the plurality of external sources, the one or more external inputs including weather data, events data, and promotions data;

-wherein the sales sub-module automatically executes one or more projected sales algorithms to analyze one or more inputs, including the one or more external inputs, to determine the projected sales; and
+wherein the sales sub-module automatically executes one or more projected sales algorithms to analyze one or more inputs, including the one or more external inputs, to determine the projected sales;

-wherein the projected sales algorithm automatically determines one or more sales trends in real time based on one or more weather patterns, one or more events, one or more promotions, one or more calendar data, and the one or more workplace inputs; and
+wherein the one or more projected sales algorithm automatically determines one or more sales trends in real time based on one or more weather patterns, one or more events, one or more promotions, calendar data, and the one or more workplace inputs; and

 wherein the projected sales include expected volume of the sales, expected timeframe for the sales, and expected volume of the sales by good and/or service offered by the workplace; and